Concentrate Pen Guide

 - Triple Coils: For extreme concentrate enthusiasts looking for the ultimate in portable pen power, some manufacturers are now producing atomizers with three coils.
 The more coils, the faster material will burn, and the more intense draws will be.
 Similar to an electric eNail in performance and efficiency, triple coil atomizers welt max almost instantaneously, which is ideal for dabbers seeking the ultimate hit - but not the best option for those looking to conserve their concentrates.

-Concentrate Pen Batteries
+Types of Concentrate Pen Batteries

-Like atomizers, the batteries utilized by concentrate pens commonly feature 510 threading, meaning they can be interchanged and used with multiple different atomizers and attachments (even outside of their specific brand/model).
+Like atomizers, the batteries utilized by dab pens commonly feature 510 threading, meaning they can be interchanged and used with multiple different atomizers and attachments (even outside of their specific brand/model).
 Aside from slight variations in voltage level and amperage (900mAh, 1100mAh, and 1300mAh), as well as different colors options, all batteries are designed to serve the same purpose: to power the pen's heating element.

 Variable Voltage Batteries

-Batteries that give users the ability to choose between multiple heat settings and voltage options are becoming more and more popular.
+Vape pen batteries that give users the ability to choose between multiple heat settings and voltage options are becoming more and more popular.
 Depending on the manufacturer, temperature/voltage settings can be toggled by pressing the power button consecutively three times, or controlled through a dial located at the base of the battery.
 Variable voltage batteries can typically be set between 2.7v - 4.8v, or between 350°F - 430°F on temperature controlled units.

 Other Portable Devices For Concentrates